Archibald Alexander (politician)

-Archibald Alexander (1755 – September 12, 1822) was an American physician and politician from New Castle County, Delaware, near the city of New Castle.
+Archibald Alexander (1755 – September 12, 1822) was an American medical doctor and politician from New Castle County, Delaware, near the city of New Castle.
 He was a veteran of the American Revolution and a member of the Democratic-Republican Party who served in the Delaware General Assembly.

 Early life

 Alexander was born in 1755 in Virginia into an Ulster-Scots family and moved to New Castle County, Delaware, when he was a small boy.
 He attended Newark Academy and studied medicine under Matthew Wilson.
 He was a member of the Presbyterian Church.

 During the American Revolution, Alexander first served in the state militia but soon after joined the 10th Virginia Regiment of the Continental Army as a surgeon.
 After two years, he left the army to serve as a privateer out of Norfolk.
 Eventually his ship was captured and he was taken prisoner, serving out the remainder of the war in a prison ship in New York Harbor.